Savonlinna: Attractions

+Climate

 Sports

 The ice hockey team of Savonlinna, SaPKo or Savonlinnan Pallokerho, is playing in the second tier Mestis.

 The top-tier volleyball team Saimaa Volley plays some of its home matches in Savonlinna.
 The football team Savonlinnan Työväen Palloseura (STPS), is playing in Kolmonen, the fourth tier.

 Transport

 Savonlinna is located 104 km east of Mikkeli, 133 km west of Joensuu and 159 km south of Kuopio.
 It is also 335 km from the capital city of Helsinki by road, and some four hours away by train.
 Flights from Savonlinna Airport to Helsinki take 40–60 minutes.

 Education

 South-Eastern Finland University of Applied Sciences has a campus in Savonlinna, teaching healthcare as well as process technologies.
 Research and development facilities include laboratories for wood processing and electronics.
 University of Eastern Finland had a campus in Savonlinna, primarily for teacher education.
 The campus was shut down in 2018.

 There are two high schools in Savonlinna.
 One of these high schools is specialized in art subjects, which when it started its operation in 1967 was the first specialized high school in Finland as well as in all of the Nordic countries.